 According to various sources, it has been suggested that this resin could likely increase the efficacy of Ayurvedic herbs such as:

-- Catechu (Catechu nigrum) which is normally black or pale and used to make medicine to treat a range of problems from diarrhea, indigestion, colitis, and even relief from osteoarthritic pain.
+- Catechu (Catechu nigrum) is normally black or pale and used to make medicine to treat a range of problems from diarrhea, indigestion, colitis, and even relief from osteoarthritic pain.

-- Bala (Sida cordifolia) which has been used for treating conditions such as narcolepsy, anemia, EDS, and abscesses.
+- Bala (Sida cordifolia) has been used for treating conditions such as narcolepsy, anemia, EDS, and abscesses.

-However, the current level of controlled studies on the proven amplification effects of Shilajit are few and far between.
+However, the current level of controlled studies on the proven amplification effects of Shilajit is few and far between.
 Some in the medical research space would argue that the findings are questionable, with the evidence being anecdotal at best.

 This is not to say that the research has come to a halt on this miracle of Nature.
-There are consistently studies being undertaken to explore the potential synergies that Shilajit may have with other herbs.
+There are consistent studies being undertaken to explore the potential synergies that Shilajit may have with other herbs.

 Take me back up to the Table of Contents.

 2 – Chronic Fatigue Syndrome and Energy Levels

 Another of the shilajit benefits can be seen here for those who suffer from the impacts of Chronic Fatigue Syndrome (CFS) know all too well the acute extent of tiredness, or fatigue that it can cause.
 Some compare the feeling of CFS to Adrenal Fatigue.